 CERR (pronounced ‘sir’), stands for Computational Environment for Radiological Research.
 CERR is MATLAB based software platform for developing and sharing research results using radiation therapy treatment planning and imaging informatics.
 CERR has a wide variety of dose, imaging, and structure analysis and comparison tools.
 CERR is open-source and GNU GPL copyrighted.

-CERR partially addresses four broad needs in treatment planning research:
+CERR addresses four broad needs in treatment planning research:

 - provides a convenient and powerful software environment to develop and prototype treatment planning concepts,

 - serves as a software integration environment to combine treatment planning software written in multiple languages (MATLAB, FORTRAN, C/C++, JAVA, etc.), together with treatment plan information (computed tomography scans, outlined structures, dose distributions, digital films, etc.),

 - provides the ability to extract treatment plans from disparate planning systems using the widely available AAPM/RTOG archiving mechanism, and

 - provides a convenient and powerful tool for sharing and reproducing treatment planning research results.